LibertyDSNP/spec/pages/BatchPublications/Overview.md

 ## Batch File Retrieval

-- Batch File URLs MUST be publicly accessible
+- Batch File URLs MUST NOT refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890).
 - Batch File URLs MUST use one of the supported URL Schemes

 ### Supported URL Schemes